It has finally arrived! Spring is here! The freezing winter says farewell and the good weather is hopefully here to stay. The warm rays of sunshine...

 However, there were a handful of well-known tattooed ladies who seemed to clearly enjoy the performance art of their profession and who earned decent sums of money.
-Lady Viola (Ethel Martin) was known as ‘The Most Beautiful Tattooed Woman in the World’ and was also a tattoo artist herself.
+Lady Viola (Ethel Martin) was known as “The Most Beautiful Tattooed Woman in the World” and was also a tattoo artist herself.
 She worked until she was well into her seventies.
-Maud Stevens Wagner (our headline image) takes the title of the first female tattoo artist in the USA.
+Maud Stevens Wagner (our headline image) takes the title of the first female tattoo artist in the US.
 She worked by hand, without a tattoo machine.
-She is also credited with taking tattoo artistry from the coastal areas across America.
+She is also credited with taking tattoo artistry from the coastal areas across United States of America.
 Women today have much more freedom to ink their bodies as they please, to glorious effect.

 For some people, tattoos have a rather unsavory reputation.
-For them the tattoo is a stigma with negative connotations of criminal sub-cultures and gang membership.
-Meanwhile it is estimated that currently 1 in 4 or even 1 in 3 people have a tattoo.
-Tattoo inspired designs are finding their way onto bedding, rugs and tableware.
-There was even a limited edition ‘Totally Stylin’ Tattoos Barbie’ – very collectible, despite the controversy around its release!
+For them, a tattoo is a stigma with negative connotations of criminal sub-cultures and gang membership.
+Meanwhile, it is estimated that currently 1 in 4 or even 1 in 3 people have a tattoo.
+Tattoo-inspired designs are finding their way onto bedding, rugs and tableware.
+There was even a limited edition “Totally Stylin’ Tattoos Barbie” – very collectible, despite the controversy around its release!
 Could it be argued that tattooing is now on its way to becoming a social norm?

 Celebrity tattooing has certainly brought the practice into the mainstream.
 Now there are multiple reality TV series about the life and times of the tattoo artist.
 Gossip columns abound with stories of the latest tattoo spotted on the bodies of film and music stars, some of which can hardly be called art.
 The self-referencing body tattoos of David and Victoria Beckham, Alyssa Milano, and Nicole Richie already have acres of coverage, so the less said about them the better.
 But what about the more thoughtful or artistic ink?

-Singing star Rhiana has an image of Egyptian Queen Nefertiti on her rib cage and the Goddess Isis on her chest.
+Singing star Rihanna has an image of Egyptian Queen Nefertiti on her rib cage and the Goddess Isis on her chest.
 The unusual falcon tattoo on her ankle was inspired by a 4th century BCE hieroglyphic inlay found in the Metropolitan Museum of Art in New York.
-Often referred to as a ‘gun-shaped’ tattoo, in fact it has a much more positive meaning – the falcon represents the Egyptian god Horus Behdety, who ensured that the sun rose every morning.
+Often referred to as a “gun-shaped” tattoo, in fact, it has a much more positive meaning – the falcon represents the Egyptian god Horus Behdety, who ensured that the sun rose every morning.